 What is the Meru Bead or Guru Bead for?

 The 109th bead is the guru bead or meru bead (meru means 'mountain').
-This is either a bead with two entrance holes and a single exit hole leading to a tassel, or is sometimes a different sized/textured bead or pendant.
+This is traditionally a bead with two entrance holes and a single exit hole leading to a tassel.
+In many Paradigm Yoga malas, the guru is simply a larger, different gemstone bead.